jrbarnard/date-interval-iterator/README.md

 The Iterator is the class you can use to apply your intervals over a set DateTime / Occurrence range.

-For example it lets me do things like:
+For example it lets you do things like:
 - Get an occurrence every hour and a half until next week:
 ```php
 $start = new DateTime(); // Now